AndreaMorone/supaeasy-onboard/Validation Functions/Product Quantity Limits/Product Quantity Limits.md

 ### Screenshots
 - [x] Function configuration in SupaEasy
 - [x] Admin view showing function is active
-- [x] Cart with incompatible products without any error
-- [x] Checkout showes error message for incompatible products
-- [x] Successful checkout after removing incompatible products
+- [x] Various limit violation messaging

 ### Video Walkthrough
-- [x] 2:32-minutes video showing how this function works https://komododecks.com/recordings/FnV0KTtOscF2l1OxCx6E
+- [x] 3:49-minutes video showing how this function works https://komododecks.com/recordings/NYmeW3EfttTNMHrkRQM6
-- [x] Video shows the implementation, cart and checkout process
+- [x] Video shows the implementation of customer metafield and Shopify Flow implementation to track customer's daily purchases
-- [x] Video is clear and step by step process
+- [x] Video is clear and showes step by step process

 ## Challenges Encountered

 ### Technical Challenges
-- **Issue:** Checking products incompatiblility using SupaEasy's "Wizard" isn't possible
+- **Issue:** Showing different error messaging for different limits isn't possbile with Supaeasy Wizard editor
-- **Solution:** Used SupaEasy's "Editor" and "AI' to create a custom function and had to fix some issues and logic by hand
+- **Solution:** Used SupaEasy's "Editor" to create a custom function
-- **Learning:** Understanding how SupaEasy's "Editor" and "AI' works and how it handles cart and checkout validation
+- **Learning:** Conditionally showing different messages for various limits

 ### Business Logic Challenges
-- **Issue:** Needed to ensure that checkout doesn't work if incompatible products are in the cart
+- **Issue:** There is no readymade solution to track customer daily orders and update for daily buying limitation
-- **Solution:** Used buyerJourney to solve it
+- **Solution:** Used customer metafiled and Shopify flow app to solve this problem
-- **Learning:** Learned how buyerJourney can be used with SupaEasy's "Editor"
+- **Learning:** Learned how metafiled and Shopify flow app can be used to solve complex problems

 ## Limitations Encountered